co-cddo/federated-api-model/design/ideas/schema/url.md

 ---
 # URL

-A **url value** MUST be a valid _publicly resolvable_ HTTP address conforming to the [WHATWG specification].
-A url value MUST also be absolute and fully expanded.
+A **url value** MUST be a valid _publicly resolvable_ HTTP address conforming to the [IETF RFC 3986].
+Further constraints can be applied for the federated model:

+- A url value MUST be absolute and fully expanded.
+- A url value MUST make explicit use of the `https` _scheme_. ==NOTE: this rejects `http` which should be a reasonable assumption in our context.==
+- A url value MUST NOT have an IP as its _authority_.
+- A url value MUST NOT have a _userinfo_ component in its _authority_.

 There are a few competing specifications to account for:

 - [WHATWG specification].
-It is managed by the major browser vendors and claim to make an effort to align with [IETF RFC 3986] (URI) and [IETF RFC 3987] (IRI).
+It is managed by the major browser vendors and claim to make an effort to align with [IETF RFC 3986] (URI) and [IETF RFC 3987] (IRI) but [it's not the reality](https://github.com/bagder/docs/blob/master/URL-interop.md).
 - [IETF RFC 3986].
 Uniform Resource Identifier (URI).
 - [IETF RFC 3987].
 Internationalized Resource Identifiers (IRIs)